emwap/stream-paper/paper.md

 \end{figure}

 We have measured the difference between functional and monadic streams on two different benchmarks: moving average and FIR filter.
+We have used the stream representation which avoids multiple loop variables in all our benchmarks, though the simpler representation is just as fast for these benchmarks due to the C compiler being clever enough.
 The measurements have been performed on a Linux desktop, equipped with a 3.5 GHz Intel Core i7-3770K and 16 GB 1600 MHz DDR3.
+The C compiler used to compile all benchmarks is gcc 4.6.3.
 One core is used throughout all benchmarks.
+Times are measured using the criterion package.

 The results for the moving average is shown in Figure
 \ref{fig:measurements-mov-avg}.
 The points labeled "Pure" show the